krABMaga/krABMaga.github.io/content/_index.md

   covered by a simple entity that can be represented with a non-agent structure.
 This data structure can be used with any structure that can be cloned, most notably simple primitive values such as f64s.
 As the previous grid, there are two implementations: `SparseNumberGrid2D` and `DenseNumberGrid2D`.

+- `Network` and `HNetwork` to connect any kind of nodes using `Edge`/`HEdge`.
+With `Network` you can define both directed and undirected graphs and connect a couple of nodes with an edge with label and/or weight. `HNetwork` is a generalization of a `Network` to represent hypergraph.
+In this case, `HEdge` is an `HashSet` of nodes.
+  With this fields you can reproduce any kind of graph or network, such as for our example [`Virus on a Network`](/virusnetwork).